approximatelylinear/activecampaign_takehome/README.rst

 =======================

-This is an implementation oof the Active Campaign takehome exercise.
+This is an implementation of the Active Campaign takehome exercise.

 Installation